logion-network/logion-api/website/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+Note that the API reference is automatically generated using TypeDoc.
+In order to update this part of the site, please run ` yarn api-doc`.

 ### Build

 ```